 WILLIE HOLLEY: I've never heard of a watch manufacturer here in Detroit, let alone the United States.
 It's an honor to be a part that and to bring something like that to the city after all the little trials and tribulations that’s happened here.
-It's just amazing to bring jobs here to the city - specifically, the city that I live in.
+It's just amazing to bring jobs here to the city - especially, the city that I live in.

 HEATH CARR: Well, we were talking about how we would create an American-made accessories brand with accessories that we were passionate about - one of those being watches and leather goods and bikes and journals.
 Detroit was a natural for us because of the manufacturing heritage here.

 So we built a factory that we’re sitting in today that can manufacture 500,000 units a year.
 We had a partner in creating Shinola, which is Rhonda.
 They designed the factory and actually built all of the equipment.
 And it was all shipped from Switzerland.

 JACQUES PANIS: The parts are brought in from Switzerland and are assembled right here in the facility in Detroit.
 Doing that in this country hasn’t been done in decades, so doing that, I think, is what really makes them very, very special.

 DANIEL CAUDILL: The Shinola design is really about being simple.
 It's not about the bells and whistles.
 It's about great quality, beautiful materials, and simple design.
 A lot of detail underneath and on the inside, so the product that you buy today is something that you'll still want to wear ten years from now.